The-OpenROAD-Project/OpenROAD/src/grt/README.md

 and 1.0.
 When alpha is 0.0 the net topology minimizes total wirelength (i.e. capacitance).
 When alpha is 1.0 it minimizes longest path between the driver and loads (i.e., maximum resistance).
 Typical values are 0.4-0.8.
-For more information about PDRev, check the paper [here](in https://vlsicad.ucsd.edu/Publications/Journals/j18.pdf).
+For more information about PD, check the paper [here](in https://vlsicad.ucsd.edu/Publications/Journals/j18.pdf).
 You can call it multiple times for different nets.